Architectural Concrete: Where Art Meets Science

 The team’s approach to the restoration, which started in the spring of 2019, was mutli-faceted.
 Getting to know the building was a bit like dating.
 Understanding the building’s background, history, architectural significance and materials was critical to the team’s assessment of the damage and their ability to propose an effective solution.

 Investigative work proved essential to achieving this understanding and was the first step in determining the best course of action.
 In this case, WJE observed and documented cracking, delamination and spalling on the facade.
-After consulting the contractor, the team agreed destructive testing was necessary in order to gauge the performance or material behavior under different loads.
-This was necessary to better understand the inefficiencies of the original concrete and how to make the repairs last beyond the facade’s previous lifespan.
+BACR assisted WJE who performed testing in order to gauge the material performance.
+This was necessary to better understand the deterioration of the original concrete and how to make the repairs last beyond the facade’s previous lifespan.

-To achieve this required additional measures, the sample taken from the destructive testing was sent to a laboratory to check for chlorides and other mix impurities.
-Knowing the composition of the material informed WJE and BACR’s recommendation to conduct a full replacement and repair of over 500 linear feet of precast concrete.
+To achieve this required additional measures, the samples removed by BACR were analyzed in WJE’s laboratory to measure for chlorides and perform a petrographic examination to understand the original mix deisgn.
+After WJE’s evaluation and design, BACR replaced and repaired of over 500 linear feet of precast concrete.
 The team was confident this approach would ensure longevity while seamlessly matching the original architecture.

 Leveraging all team members’ expertise, Redar relied on the rest of the BACR team to ensure no detail was overlooked while creating the new architectural concrete pieces.